LEADNorthLLC/fhir-uds-training/module-5/exercise-2/instructions/instruction.md

 Now, navigate to the **Health** tab from the Home screen.

-To the right of the word **Foundation,** click on the HEALTHTOOLKIT namespace.
+To the right of the word **Foundation,** click on the FHIRDEMO namespace.

 On the left navigation bar, click **Schema Documentation** and then **FHIR Annotations.**